The Gender and Sexuality Research Group

 Where and when do we meet?

-The Gender and Sexuality Research Group meets regularly through the academic year at EHU’s Ormskirk campus or at other locations in Liverpool and London.
+The Gender and Sexuality Research Group meets regularly through the academic year at EHU’s Ormskirk campus and at other locations in Liverpool and London.

 Our rooms vary from session to session but you can get details by joining our email list – just email the group chair Dr Mari Hughes-Edwards on email@example.com